 Just because a medical provider elects not to sue does not mean you won’t have debt collectors harass you for payments.
 Carolinas Medical Center or “CMC” does on occasion sue patients and sometimes their spouse for medical treatment.
 I have even seen a widow sued for $80,000.00 after her husband died in the hospital.
 Talk about asking for a counter-suit for medical malpractice.
-Also be aware that many hospitals and medical providers like Carolinas Healthcare System offer financial hardship assistance.
+Also be aware that many hospitals and medical providers like Atrium Health offer financial hardship assistance.